-The Group has complied with the code provisions set out in the Corporate Governance Code and Corporate Governance Report contained in Appendix 15 of the GEM Listing Rules (the "Code Provisions") throughout the year ended 31 December 2022.
+The Group has complied with the code provisions set out in the Corporate Governance Code contained in Appendix C1 of the GEM Listing Rules (the "CG Code") throughout the year ended 31 December 2023.

 The Board continues to monitor and review the Group's progress in respect of corporate governance practices to ensure compliance.
-The Board and senior management are responsible for performing the corporate governance duties set out in Code Provision D.3.1.
+The Board and senior management are responsible for performing the corporate governance duties set out in the CG Code.